ms-arch-mvp/io_scene_mw_mvp/README.md

 ### Name Sanitization

 * Added name sanitization to remove unicode characters.
-This is enables safe imports as otherwise errors may be caused by non unicode characters in .nif files.
+This is enables safe imports as otherwise errors may be caused by non unicode characters in NIF files.

 ### Root Name